Azat201003/logger/README.md

 ## Tests

-You can see how to use libraries by reading tests/* and you can build and run it using cmake by typing follow command
+You can see how to use library by reading tests/* and you can build and run this tests using cmake by typing follow command

 ``` bash
 make test